Yoav666s/dnd-wiki/_pages/reckonfear.md

 | +3 | 1d6 |
 | +4 | 1d8 |

+If your Strength Value is 2, your Unarmed Attacks deal no damage!

 ## Movement
 On your turn in combat, you can move a number of a squares (or hexagons) equal to your speed.